AppleBreak1/EP45-UD3P-Customac/Clover/README.md

 3. Beginning with Big Sur, can only boot via Preboot volume.

-4. You can create custom entry for Proboot volume.
+4. You can create custom entry for Preboot volume.
 Provide following information to create custom entry.

    - Volume: Taget Preboot partition disk UUID
    - Path: \UUID\System\Library\CoreServices\Boot.efi (You will need to mount preboot volume to find out the UUID of UUID folder).